molily/testing-angular/debugging-tests.md

 ng test --include **/counter.component.spec.ts
 ```

-`**/counter.component.spec.ts` means all files called `counter.component.spec.ts` and any subdirectory.
+`**/counter.component.spec.ts` means all files called `counter.component.spec.ts` in any subdirectory.

 The bundling is now fast and the feedback is almost instant when we change implementation or test code.